osilander/203.311/Week4/Week4.md

 ### Naming Conventions

 One important aspect of organising files and directories (folders) is [naming convention](https://en.wikipedia.org/wiki/Naming_convention_(programming "Wiki page on naming convention").
 When working on the command line, your life will become considerably easier if you avoid using spaces in your files and directory names.
 Thus, **never** name your file `my awesome file.txt`.
 Instead, name it `my_awesome_file.txt` ("snake case"), or `myAwesomeFile.txt` ("camel case") or `my-awesome-file.txt` ("kebab case") or `my.awesome.file.txt` and probably not `MY_AWESOME_FILE.txt` ("screaming snake case") or `MY-AWESOME-FILE.txt` ("spicy kebab case").
-You should pick one of these at the start of the course, and *stick to that format throughout the course* (i.e. camel case, or kebab case, etc.) I usually use snake case, but not always - kebab case requires one less keystroke than snake case so I sometimes use that.
+You should pick one of these at the start of the course, and *stick to that format throughout the course* (i.e. camel case, or kebab case, etc.) Know that there is no clear-cut [best case](https://www.reddit.com/r/ProgrammingLanguages/comments/10twqkt/do_you_prefer_camelcase_or_snake_case_for/ "reddit argument") convention.
+I usually use snake case, but not always - kebab case requires one less keystroke than snake case so I sometimes use that.
 And using a `.` means that your file names will only ever have one type of non-word character, so it's less to remember.
 But, do as I say not as I do and always use the same convention.
 Last, you should almost **never** begin a file or directory name with a `.` (e.g. `.my-awesome-file.txt`) as this will make it a hidden file.

 <img src="graphics/naming.jpg" title="Do as I say, not as I do" width="600"/><br>
 **Please be consistent with your file names**<br>

 As I pointed out above and will re-emphasise here, the second thing to pay attention to when naming files is the *extension* or suffix.
 For example *text files* are usually named with the extension `.txt`. *Often*, but not always, file extensions have three characters.
-Some well-known exceptions are `.html`, `.docx`, `.xlsx`, and the perhpas not standard `.jpeg`.
+Some well-known exceptions are `.html`, `.docx`, `.xlsx`, and the perhaps not standard `.jpeg`.
 In this course, we will run into a wide variety of files with a wide variety of extensions, for example `.fastq`, `.sam`, `.bam`, `.txt`, `.sh`, `.fasta`, `.html`, `.gbk`, `.bai`, `.py`, `.r` (sometimes `.R`), `.gz`, `.aln`, `.tre`, `.phy`, `.vcf`,  `.bcf`, and many more!
 Hopefully at the conclusion of this Semester you will be familiar with all of these.

-Also: if you are ever writing the date, use the format `YYYYMMDD`.
+Aside: if you are ever writing the date, use the format `YYYYMMDD`.
 That way, when you sort files by name, they will *also* be sorted by date (e.g. if you know that you made one set of data before another, it will be easier to find).

 Finally, there are certain characters that you should **always** avoid when naming files and folders.
 Besides spaces, these are (not necessarily exhaustive):

 ```bash
    : ; ` " ' \ / ! @ # $ % ^ & * ( ) + , ? [ ] { } | > <
 ```
-Look closely above and you will note that several characters above are a different colour (e.g. ";") - that's because the `bash` interpreter thinks it's a special character.
+Look closely above and you will note that several characters above are a different colour (e.g. ";") - that's because the `bash` interpreter used to render this webpage thinks it's a special character.

-### Back to the Topic at Hand - Conda
+### Back to the Topic at Hand - Conda, a Package Manager

 Let's now actually install `conda` (in our case we install a miniature version of it with less bloat, `miniconda`).